coho905/Breast-Cancer-Application/README.md

 # README

-machine learning breast cancer predictor.
-Enter in mammogram measurements. deployed at: https://mammogram-mass-analysis.onrender.com/
+A machine learning breast cancer predictor.
+Enter in mammogram measurements to recieve a prediction on malignant or benign.